happylishang/happylishang.github.io/_posts/Spoken-English/2025-5-5-Spoken-English.md

 It’s a great country, but it has a terrible government.

 I feel a little offended.

 I want to  share my story with someone , maybe you could give me some suggestion.
+I’m having some trouble in my marriage.
+My wife and I have been married for ten years.

+we met in high school,and  got married after we graduated from college.
+I’ve always thought we had a happy marriage.  bug

-She said that our relationship of more than ten years is over, and that really hurt me.
+SomeDay ， She suddenly said that our relationship of more than ten years is over, and that really hurt me.

-I’m having some trouble in my marriage.  and it feels like that my wife suddenly become a totally different person.
+and it feels like that my wife suddenly become a totally different person.

-of Course ,i have loved her ,  I love her  for fourteen years  Before this year, I always thought she loved me too, I honestly don’t know how to handle it, and sometimes I wonder if I ever really knew her at all.
+of Course ,i have loved her ,  I love her  for fourteen years  Before this year, I always thought she loved me too, I really don’t know how to handle it, and sometimes I wonder if I ever really knew her at all.

-Now we don’t really talk to each other; we take care of our daughter separately. but this year , But this year she’s changed, and I hardly recognize her.”
+Now we don’t really talk to each other; Even if we take care of our daughter separately.
+She has become a completely different person to me.
+I can hardly recognize her anymore.

+I can’t understand why someone could become such a completely different person so quickly.

+when i want to talk with her ,she become very annoyd ,and angry ,We cant have a peacefull conversation at all.

+Has anyone of you ever faced such a problem?